-Inside the Sadness Plaguing K-Pop
+Inside the Harsh Reality Plaguing K-Pop

 She continued, "Seo Minwoo gave up is acting career for 100%.
 Fought Top Media over and over again (f*ck you tm) to keep 100% together.
 Everything he did he put his absolute everything in.
 He openly supported LGBTQ, did vlives often to talk with perfection about their concerns."

-Haya's current pinned tweet is from Dec.
+Haya's pinned tweet at the time was from Dec.
 24, 2015: "If 100% were a religion, I'd build them a church and dedicate my whole life and soul to them."

 While that's a lot, it's indicative of the level of devotion that some K-pop stars have awoken in their fans.